minetest/minetest/doc/lua_api.md

       returns `{name="ignore", param1=0, param2=0}` for unloaded areas.
 * `minetest.get_node_or_nil(pos)`
     * Same as `get_node` but returns `nil` for unloaded areas.
+    * Note that areas may still contain "ignore" despite being loaded.
 * `minetest.get_node_light(pos[, timeofday])`
     * Gets the light value at the given position.
 Note that the light value "inside" the node at the given position is returned, so you usually want